kaansoral/adventureland/README.md

 Targets the player or monster

 #### loot()
-Loots the chests on the map
+Tries to loot the chests on the map.
+If there are multiple it will only try to open 2.

 #### attack(target)
-Attacks the target
+Attacks the target.

 #### heal(target)
-Heals the target
+Heals the target, the target has to be a the character or a player.

 #### game_log(message,color)
 Adds a message to game's right log

 #### show_json(character.items)
-Renders the argument as json, to inspect, learn, use
+Renders the argument as json, to inspect, learn and use.

 #### set_message("Code Active")
-Sets the IFrame message, the one in the right bottom corner
+Sets the IFrame message, the one in the right bottom corner.

 #### runner_functions.js
 There are more functions, examples in runner_functions.js and on the game's main CODE